andrewpain/cloudMovies/README.md

 This displays all the movies that currently exists in the database.
 When you click a video, you would gett all the details about it.
-If the title of the video is in green, this indicates that there is a link available to view the video You may click on a video, which would open another panel showing the details of that specific video.
+If the title of the video is in green, this indicates that there is a link available to view the video.
+You may click on a video, which would open another panel showing the details of that specific video.
 You may either:
 Save the current photo being displayed